iuliagroza/mindful/README.md

 <img src="media/extraction_pipeline.png"/>

-**Note:** This repo openly documents the development of the 5W1H Extraction model used by Mindful.
+**Note:** This repository openly documents the development of the 5W1H Extraction model used by Mindful.
 This is part of an ongoing collaborative project, whose source code is currently private.